tmokveld/theseus-lib/README.md

 ```

-### 2.2.
-Mapping a sequence to a graph
+### <a name="alignment_usage"></a> 2.2.
+Aligning a sequence to a graph

 This example illustrates how to use Theseus as a general Sequence-to-Graph Aligner.
-First, include the alignemnt and general headers:
+First, include the alignment and general headers:
 ```
 #include "theseus/alignment.h"
 #include "theseus/penalties.h"